Sinclair C5: Cult following

-Despite its lack of commercial success when it was released, the C5 later gained an unexpected cult following.
+The C5 gained an unexpected cult following.
 Collectors began purchasing them as investment items, reselling them for considerably more than their original retail price.
 One such investor, Adam Harper, bought 600 C5s from a film company as a speculative investment in 1987.
 He sold all but four within two years, selling them to customers who wanted a novel or more environmentally friendly form of transportation.
 He also found willing customers among drivers who had been banned from the road, as the C5 did not need a driving licence or vehicle tax.
 According to Harper, C5s could be resold for as much as £2,500 – more than six times the original retail price.
 By 1996, a Special Edition C5 in its original box was reported to be worth more than £5,000 to collectors.

 C5 owners began modifying their vehicles to achieve levels of performance far beyond anything envisaged by Sinclair.
 Adam Harper used one C5 as a stunt vehicle, driving it through a 70 ft tunnel of fire, and adapted another to run at 150 mph, aiming to break a world land speed record for a three-wheeled electric vehicle and the British record for any type of electric vehicle.
 He said later: "Up to 100 mph [160 km/h] it's like you're running on rails, it's really stable.
 Then at about 110 to 120 mph [180–195 km/h] it starts getting tricky.
-At that point if a tire blew up or something happened you would be surely dead".
+At that point if a tire blew up or something happened you would be surely dead."

 As quoted in the 1987 Guinness Book of Records under battery powered vehicle: "John W. Owen and Roy Harvey travelled 919 miles (1479 km) from John O'Groats to Land's End in a Sinclair C5 in 103 hr 15 min on 30 Apr-4 May 1985" (8.9 mph average).

 Chris Crosskey, an engineer from Abingdon, set a record for the longest journey completed on a C5 on a trip to Glastonbury – 103 mi away ("I nearly died of exhaustion") – and tried three times to drive one from Land's End to John o' Groats, a distance of 874 mi.
 Another engineer, Adrian Bennett, fitted a jet engine to his C5, while plumber and inventor Colin Furze turned one into a 5 ft "monster trike" with 2 ft wheels and a petrol engine capable of propelling it at 40 mph.

 The singer John Otway has used a C5 in his stage show and publicity.